 First, Learn About Yourself

-Your first order of business is to learn as much as you can about yourself.
-If you think you know all there is to know, what you discover by doing a thorough self assessment may surprise you.
-You can hire a career development professional, for example, a career counselor or career development facilitator, can help you with this step but don't be discouraged if you can't afford to hire one.
+Your first order of business is to learn as much as possible about yourself.
+If you think you know all there is to know, the results of a self assessment will be eye-opening.
+A career development professional, for example, a career counselor or career development facilitator, can help you with this step but don't be discouraged if you can't afford to hire one.

-If you attended college, you should also contact that institution's career services office.
+If you attended college, consider contacting that institution's career services office.
 As an alumnus, you may be able to access their services.
-Your local college or university career office may be open to members of the community.
+Some colleges and university career offices offer their services to members of the local community.
 In addition, academic programs that train career counselors often have students work with clients at no or a low cost to gain experience.

 Next, Learn About the Occupations on Your List

-Your self assessment will provide a list of occupations that are a good fit based on what you learn during that process, but the quest to find the right career doesn't end here.
-Some of the occupations may be nearly perfect for you, but others may be all wrong.
-They may be a good match for your personality type, interests, values, and aptitudes, but may be unsuitable in other ways.
-For example, the job duties may be unappealing, the outlook may be poor, or you may be unwilling to get the required education or training could be more than you are willing to complete.
-Make an informed decision, explore the careers on your list.
+The results from your self assessment will include a list of occupations that are a good fit for you based on all the factors it examined, but the quest to find the right career doesn't end here.
+While some of the occupations may be nearly perfect for you, others may be all wrong.
+Even though they are a good match for your personality type, interests, values, and aptitude, they may be unsuitable in other ways.
+For example, the job duties may not appeal to you, the outlook may be poor, or the required education or training could be more than you are willing to complete.
+Make an informed decision by exploring each of the careers on your list.

 Finally, you will be doing yourself a great disservice if you don't look at an occupation's job outlook.
-Investing time training for a career only to find out there are limited opportunities when you are ready to enter your field of choice can be a waste of time, effort, and money.
+Investing time training for a career only to find out there are limited opportunities when you are ready to enter your field of choice will waste your time, effort, and money.

 After narrowing down your list to just a few careers, it is time to dig a little deeper.
-Continue your research by conducting informational interviews with people connected to occupations you are seriously considering.
-They have a perspective on the field that can help you make a more informed decision.
+Continue your research by conducting informational interviews with people who work in the occupations you are seriously considering.
+Getting their perspectives can help you make a more informed decision.